bitprj/devrel/AStarPathfinding/blog.md

 ```

-We could just do the recoloring on the spot in `reconstruct_path()` but we will not, to set up for later.
+We could just do the recoloring on the spot in `reconstruct_path()` but we will not, in order to set up for later.

-All that’s left to do to see our path is to add three lines in **main_loop.py** right under where we created the maze, like so
+All that’s left to do to see our path is to add three lines in **main_loop.py** right under where we created the maze, like so:

 ```